Azure-Samples/azure-spring-boot-samples/aad/spring-cloud-azure-starter-active-directory/aad-resource-server-by-filter/README.md

 or download and extract the repository .zip file, and navigate to `spring-cloud-azure-sample-active-directory-resource-server-by-filter` from the list of samples.

 ---
-### Step 2:  Register the sample with your Azure Active Directory tenant
+### Step 2:  Register the sample with your Microsoft Entra tenant

 To register it follow the steps below or follow the guide [here](https://docs.microsoft.com/azure/active-directory/develop/quickstart-register-app).

-#### Choose the Azure AD tenant where you want to create your applications
+#### Choose the Microsoft Entra tenant where you want to create your applications

 As a first step you'll need to:

 1. Sign in to the [Azure portal](https://portal.azure.com) using either a work or school account.
-1. If your account is present in more than one Azure AD tenant, select `your account name` at the top right corner in the menu on top of the page, and switch your portal session to the desired Azure AD tenant.
+1. If your account is present in more than one Microsoft Entra tenant, select `your account name` at the top right corner in the menu on top of the page, and switch your portal session to the desired Microsoft Entra tenant.
-1. In the left-hand navigation pane, select the **Azure Active Directory** service, and then select **App registrations**
+1. In the left-hand navigation pane, select the **Microsoft Entra ID** service, and then select **App registrations**

 #### Register the client app